TenHam3/CS2413-Study-Guide/README.md

     - Right-Left: Parent is right of grandparent and x is left of parent
 - Left-Left: Clockwise rotation of grandparent, then swap colors of grandparent and parent
 - Left-Right: Counterclockwise rotation of parent, then apply LL case
+- For Right-Right and Right-Left, just mirror the cases for Left-Left and Left-Right respectively

 ![image](https://github.com/TenHam3/CS2413-Study-Guide/assets/109705811/705046f0-c6a5-41d5-b7f0-0b0197f19973)